modelica/ModelicaSpecification/Tutorial.md

 It is useful to introduce units in order to enhance the possibility to generate diagnostics based on redundant information.
 Modelica allows deriving new classes with certain modified attributes.
 The keyword type is used to define a new class, which is derived from the built-in data types or defined records.
-Defining Voltage and Current as modifications of Real with other attributes and a corresponding Pin can thus be made as follows:
+Defining `ElectricPotential` and `Current` as modifications of Real with other attributes and a corresponding `Pin` can thus be made as follows:
 ```Modelica
 type ElectricPotential = Real(unit="V");
 type Current = Real(unit="A");